largest lake in india

 Let’s explore the diverse types of lakes found across the country:

-A glacial lake is created when a glacier melts and the depression it fills the water.
+Glacial Lakes: A glacial lake is created when a glacier melts and fills the depression it fills the water.
 Glacial lakes can affect the local ecosystem and water availability downstream, so tracking changes in the number of glacial lakes is important.

-Tectonic lakes are formed as a result of movements in the earth’s crust which create depressions or hollows in the earth’s surface.
+Tectonic Lakes: Tectonic lakes are formed as a result of movements in the Earth’s crust, which create depressions or hollows in the Earth’s surface.
 These are then filled up with water to form large and deep lakes.
 These are formed due to natural geological forces.

-Volcanic lakes are usually created following an eruption.
-The melted rock flows out of the crater and the water running off the surrounding land collects in the crater to form a lake.
-If the lake sits above the ruptured volcano it can also be molten.
-Some volcanic lakes such as Pozzo del Merro, Rome; Lake Te Anau, Southland New Zealand; and Lake Viedma, Argentina are filled with pure fresh water.
-Other lakes contain sulphuric minerals making the lake toxic and acidic.
+Volcanic Lakes: Volcanic lakes are usually created following an eruption.
+The melted rock flows out of the crater, and the water running off the surrounding land collects in the crater to form a lake.
+If the lake sits above the ruptured volcano, it can also be molten.
+Some volcanic lakes, such as Pozzo del Merro, Rome; Lake Te Anau, Southland, New Zealand; and Lake Viedma, Argentina, are filled with pure fresh water.
+Other lakes contain sulphuric minerals, making the lake toxic and acidic.

-When there is a collapse or violent activity of volcanic eruptions, crater lakes are created.
+Crater Lakes: When there is a collapse or violent volcanic eruption, crater lakes are created.
 Lonar Lake in Maharashtra is an illustration of a crater lake.

 Criteria for measuring size